 Sometimes though, a law will criminalise people on doing some things which are lawful and allowed in other places.
 In situations like these, it cannot be expected of the citizen to know the law without proper indication, consider the follow example; a person is driving on the road and decides to park on the side of the road.
 This is normally allowed everywhere, however, it is unlawful to do so in the particular area you are in.
 If the government has not given any indication that this is not allowed then the person at hand cannot be held accountable.
 An indication can be given in the form of a sign post or some other sort of visual sign.

 In practice, governments have long standing methods for letting people know about any new laws the plan to add to legislature.
 Due to this, claiming ignorance is rarely a valid defence in the court of law.
-However, in the event a new law is added by the government and you do not know of it and you break it, if in this case you are held accountable then it can be possible to claim ignorance as a valid defence.
+However, in the event a new law is added by the government and you do not know of it and you break it, if in this case you are held accountable then it can be possible to claim ignorance as a valid defense.
 In cases like these, the lawyer will most likely use the government’s lack of notice, the defendant’s ignorance as well as the wording of the law in question to prove the innocence of the lawyer.

 Crimes with Specific Intent Behind them